Computational Approaches for Exponential-Family Factor Analysis: Simulation and Case Studies

-As we observe from the interaction network data, the co-author network is definitely sparser when compared to other layers of the network.
-By following the heuristic introduced in the beginning of this section, we propose to weight each interaction of different layer of the network according to the sparsity of the layer.
-Specifically, with $\lambda_{\text{max}}^{(k)}$ denoted as the largest eigenvalue of adjacency matrix $A^{(k)}$, we \begin{itemize} \item weight all the diagonal terms with value 0 since the zero interaction of a node with respect to itself does not necessarily contain any information. \item weight each of the interaction according to $1/\lambda_{\text{max}}^{(k)}$ to ensure that each matrix has its largest eigenvalue equal to 1. \item weight all the remaining zero interactions as the minimal value of the non-zero terms in the weight matrix to reduce the bias effect towards zero of no interactions across all networks. \end{itemize} The weights are then defined as:
+Specifically, with $\lambda_{\text{max}}^{(k)}$ denoted as the largest eigenvalue of adjacency matrix $A^{(k)}$, we \begin{itemize} \item set a zero weight to diagonal entries since they carry no information about interactions; \item uniformly weight all interactions in the $k$-th network by $1/\lambda_{\text{max}}^{(k)}$ to ensure that each matrix has its largest eigenvalue set to 1; \item uniformly weight all the off-diagonal zero interactions as the minimal value of the non-zero terms in the weight matrix to reduce the bias effect towards zero of no interactions across all networks. \end{itemize} The weights are then defined as:

 Finally, for the aggregated adjacency matrix we assign value 1 to $A_{ij}$ whenever $i$ and $j$ interact in at least one layer, that is, $A_{ij} = \max_{k} A_{ij}^{(k)}$.